cellplatform/platform-0.2.0/README.md

 and ESM module bundler is bootstrapped into existence, the dependency on `node.js` falls away, or put another way, `node.js` is not a fundamental dependency (although it is not going away anytime soon).
 There is much healthy innovation emerging around the eco-system of Web standards runtimes outside of the browser, (ref [WinterCG](https://wintercg.org/))).

+In the arena of remote code-module execution on either user-controlled machines, or in cloud-like environments, within the runtime context of [Web Standards](https://www.w3.org/standards/) JavaScript/WASM, `deno` has some interesting and important security characteristics that makes it preferable to `node.js`.
+In any event, the [module](https://en.wikipedia.org/wiki/Modular_programming)/packaging structure of the system conforms with the open-commons[ECMAScript](https://en.wikipedia.org/wiki/ECMAScript) "ESM [Module](https://hacks.mozilla.org/2018/03/es-modules-a-cartoon-deep-dive/)" standard keeping it flexible to any and all future runtimes that may proliferate around web-standards (eg. [WinterCG](https://wintercg.org/))).

 In the area of user-interface, particular attention is placed on maintaining a loose coupling with any one UI rendering library.
-And UI is partitioned clearly as distinct to pure functional "logic" libraries, as UI tends towards the much higher volatility in an architecutre over time.
+And UI is partitioned clearly as distinct to the `pure functional` "logic only" libraries.
+This is because UI tends towards much higher volatility in a technical architecutre over time, and tends to be swapped our more repeatedly over time.
 Any form of "interface" (the `I` in `API`) tends toward messiness, noise, and complexity - the one involving the "humans" (UI) is especially prone.

 Organizing for this is expressed within the distinct `/system/` and `/system.ui/` root folder structure (and the `system.ui` sub-folder structure isolating and nameing each core UI rendering technology of the libraries contained within: `<platform-name>.<library-name>`, for example: